Localized numerical impulses solutions in diffuse neural networks modeled by the complex fractional Ginzburg-Landau equation: The Semi-implicit Riesz fractional finite-difference and the linearly Riesz fractional finite-difference schemes

-Figure 2 displays the spatio-temporal evolution on the initial solution for $\alpha=1.8$.
-We have assumed the dissipation term to be purely real ($\gamma_{i} = 0$), that is we neglect the motion of ions and protein anions across slow ions channels.
+\figref{fig2} displays the spatiotemporal evolution on the amplitude for $\alpha=1.8$ at time $t=0.001$.
 We observe in this figure that the solution is well localized nonlinear excitation in space and time, it has the shape of a short pulse and propagates without any change of its profile.
 It is clear from there that as time evolves, the form of the pulse does not change; it is structurally stable.

-\figref{fig3} displays spatial profiles of the amplitude of the solution for four distinct values of the parameters $\alpha$, namely $\alpha=1.5$, $\alpha=1.8$, $\alpha=1.9$ and $\alpha=1.99$.
-We observe in the graphs of \figref{fig3} that the solution is well localized in space with the shape of a short pulse.
-However, as $\alpha$ increases, profiles of the solution reflect more and more short impulses with well localized shapes, consistently with the reduction in the space course.
-On \figref{fig3}(d), the pulse shape of the solution is clearly apparent at positive spaces for sufficiently large values of the parameter $\alpha$ in contrast to \figref{fig3}(a), \figref{fig3}(b) and \figref{fig3}(c), where the shape of the pulse is not more pronounced.
-Remarkably, the pulse profiles in \figref{fig3} are in qualitative agreement with the typical results reported in electrodynamics theory in both myelinated and myelin-free nerve fiber contexts \cite{Dikandé}.
+\figref{fig3} displays spatial profiles of the amplitude of the solution for three distinct values of parameter $\alpha$, namely $\alpha=1.7$, $\alpha=1.8$ and $\alpha=1.92$ for the time instant $t=0.001$.
+We observe in the graphs of \figref{fig3} that the solution is well localized in space with the shape of a short pulse and it amplitude decreases with the increasing of $\alpha$.
+Then, The fractional order mostly contributes to the behavior of the tails of the short pulse numerical solutions.
+Remarkably, the pulse profiles in \figref{fig3} are in qualitative agreement with the typical results reported in electrodynamics theory in both myelinated and myelin-free nerve fiber contexts \cite{Dikande}.

-\figref{fig4} displays the effect of the imaginary term of the dissipation in the solution.
-In figure 4a, we have chosen $\alpha=1.8$ and $\gamma_{i}\neq 0$.
-We observe that the imaginary term of the dissipation can not act on the dynamics of the pulse.
-The amplitude of the pulse is not altered.
-The same behavior is observed in \figref{fig4}(b) where we have chosen $\alpha=1.99$.